lordmat0/teiid-druid/README.md

 A project that contains a druid connection and a druid translator for JBoss Teiid.
 It provides a wrapper around Sql4Ddriver and Sql4DCompiler.

+**NOTE: This is still a work in progress and does not function correctly yet (contributions welcome :smile:).**

 To Run
 ========